Governor Tom McCall's Administration

 These are reflections of the determination of Oregonians to win quality in their lives.
 It means that after earning a living we have living that is worthwhile.

 But there is a shameless threat to our environment and to the whole quality of life --- unfettered despoiling of the land.
-Sagebrush subdivisions, coastal “condo mania,” Oregon’s status as the environmental model for the Nation.
+Sagebrush subdivisions, coastal “condomania,” and the ravenous rampage of suburbia in Willamette Valley all threaten to mock Oregon’s status as the environmental model for the Nation.

-We are dismayed that we have not stopped miss-use of the land, our most valuable finite natural resource.
+We are dismayed that we have not stopped mis-use of the land, our most valuable finite natural resource.

 Umbrage at blatant disrespect for sound planning is not taken only at Salem.
 Less than a month ago the Jefferson County commissioners appealed to me for a moratorium on subdivision because the speculators had out-run local capacity for rational control.